 Sounds frustrating, right?

 Wrong!
 There ARE actually warning signs along the way.

-Usually the warning signs of achilles tendinopathy is far more subtle that a feeling that your achilles is about to snap!
+Usually, the warning signs of Achilles tendinopathy is far more subtle than a feeling that your Achilles is about to snap!

 We’re all just programmed to see these early signs of achilles injury as “normal” training aches and pains and ignore them, or just pass them off as “my achilles feels a bit weird”.